Inspections

 Submitting Elevator Inspection Reports

 Registered elevator companies and certified elevator inspectors are required to submit elevator inspection reports to the division’s Bureau of Elevator Safety within 5 days after the inspection occurs.
 Approved conveyance inspection report violation codes must be used.
-Report submittal may be completed in two ways.

 Click here for a free PDF fillable inspection report for your customers or feel free to create your own.